Memmy-App/memmy/CONTRIBUTING.md

 If you are adding additional third-party packages or adding native code (the former when new pods are involved or the latter in all cases) please be sure to explicitly note that.

+### ‼️ Changelog

+Please be sure to properly document your changes in the CHANGELOG.md file.
+You should place your changes under [Unreleased] under either ## Added, ## Fixed, ## Removed, or ## Changed.
+These will automatically be appended to the release notes whenever the new version is built.
+You are free to (in fact encouraged to) add your name and/or GitHub profile to the changes.

 ## 🎉 Thank You

 Your work is appreciated and extremely helpful in continuing the active development of Memmy.